martin0wong/org-manager/README.md

 ### Visual Component
 All visual components are observable once entering the main screen, saving prompt has its own icon as well.

+## Credit
+All icons used are from [uxwing](https://uxwing.com/license/), credit was not necessary but given here.